 At the beginning of 2011 an article in a sewing magazine about a charity in America called ‘Dress A Girl Around the World‘ caught my eye.
 People who could sew were asked to make simple pillowcase dresses which were then delivered to girls living in poverty in the developing world.
 Girls in countries like Uganda, Rwanda, Haiti and India.
 The charity felt that every girl should own at least one pretty dress.

 As the mother of a little girl with a wardrobe full of pretty dresses, this struck a chord with me and it didn't seem too much to ask to make a dress as I could sew and had lots of fabric lying around.
 I made a few dresses and roped in some of my blogging friends to make dresses too thinking that would be it.
-Little did I know that 6 months later I would be the UK International Partner for the charity having collected over 4,000 dresses from lovely people all over the UK and Ireland!
+Little did I know that 6 months later I would be the UK International Partner for the charity which has now collected well over 10,000 dresses from lovely people all over the UK and Ireland!

 |KATANGA SLUM, UGANDA 2012|

-You can find a great tutorial for making dresses out of pillowcases and top tips here and printable armhole patterns here.
+You can find a great tutorial for making dresses out of pillowcases and top tips including sizing here and printable armhole patterns here.

 This lovely blog has a tutorial and pattern for making dresses from new fabric.
 An elastic casing version AND a fabric tie casing version.
 You can download the pattern here